KSLL

+KSLL was listed as one of the critical media outlets for emergencies in Carbon County in a 2018 Pre-Disaster mitigation plan.

 1080 AM is a United States clear-channel frequency, on which KOAN in Anchorage, Alaska, KRLD in Dallas, Texas, and WTIC in Hartford, Connecticut share Class A status.
 KSLL must leave the air between sunset and sunrise to protect the nighttime skywave signals of the Class A stations.

+History

+KSLL started as a construction permit for a station in South Salt Lake City, then known as KRPX.
+The station was then moved to Price, Utah, signing on in the mid 1980s.

 FM translator

 The KSLL (1080 kHz) True Country signal is relayed to an FM translator; this translator provides the listener with the choice of FM 24 hours per day with stereophonic high fidelity sound.